ptrofimov/graphobject/readme.md

 stays connected to the same set of properties and methods, but doesn't lose the possibility to have parent and childs).

-Have changed context we can imitate usual and natural object inheritance.
+Having changed context we can imitate usual and natural object inheritance.

 This is it.